jakerobb/k8ssandra-scripts/README.md

 #### teardown-k8ssandra.sh
 * Invokes Helm to uninstall k8ssandra from your cluster.

+#### teardown-metrics.sh
+* Invokes kubectl to remove the Metrics Server from your cluster.

 #### teardown-traefik.sh
 * Invokes Helm to uninstall Traefik from your cluster.

 ### Access
+#### open-cqlsh.sh
+Retrieves the superuser username and password, creates an appropriate port-forward (or, if ingress is enabled for Cassandra directly or via Stargate, uses that), then launches cqlsh.
+The port-forward, if one was used, terminates automatically when you exit cqlsh.

 #### open-dashboard.sh
 Retrieves a login token, creates an appropriate port-forward, and directs you to the URL you should use to access the dashboard.
 If you are on a Mac, it will launch the URL in your default browser automatically.